HACManchester/Tools.CNC.Metal.Dethklok/Firmware/duet-wifi2/Readme.md

   * Piping is required however and wiring

   * The pipe to the spindle I believe is 8mm outer dia, 5mm inner dia
-  * Pump is 6.3 inner, 8.9 outer - but has a screw thread that can be used instead
+  * Pump is 6.3 inner, 8.9 outer - but has a screw thread that can be used instead I think 12mm
   * Radiator is 6.13 inner, 9.7 outer

+There's a better radiator with 12mm inner dia screw thread

 ### Support Brackets